ssibbya/MyDevopsJourney/Terraform/Readme.md

 ### 🔄 Real World Scenarios

-- **Scenario 1**: Org users without AWS access trigger Terraform pipelines to create infra and receive output info via `output.tf`.
+- **Scenario 1**: Assume if users do not have direct access to create AWS resourses they uses AWS access to trigger Terraform pipelines to create infrastructure and receive output info via `output.tf`.

-- **Scenario 2**: Two users attempt to update the same resource. **DynamoDB lock** prevents simultaneous changes to the `.tfstate` file.
+- **Scenario 2**: Two users attempt to update the same resource simultaneously. **DynamoDB lock** prevents simultaneous changes to the `.tfstate` file.

 ---